wilsonism/geo702/syllabus.md

 ### Familiarize yourself with campus-wide policies.

-To learn more about campus-wide policies on Excused Absences and Acceptable Excuses, Religious Observances, Verification of Absences, Make-Up Work, Excused Absences for Military Duties, Unexcused Absences, Prep Week and Reading Days, Accommodation Due to Disability, Non-Discrimination Statement and Title IX Information, please refer to Academic Policy Statements (available at [https://www.uky.edu/universitysenate/acadpolicy](https://www.uky.edu/universitysenate/acadpolicy)).
-Please contact the instructor with any questions regarding these policies.
+To learn more about campus-wide policies on Excused Absences and Acceptable Excuses, Religious Observances, Verification of Absences, Make-Up Work, Excused Absences for Military Duties, Unexcused Absences, Prep Week and Reading Days, Accommodation Due to Disability, Non-Discrimination Statement and Title IX Information, students should refer to Academic Policy Statements (available at [https://www.uky.edu/universitysenate/acadpolicy](https://www.uky.edu/universitysenate/acadpolicy)).
+Students should contact the instructor with any questions regarding these policies.

 ## VII.
 Schedule

 *Subject to change.
-Page assignments will be confirmed a week prior to the scheduled discussion.*
+Reading assignments will be confirmed a week prior to the scheduled discussion.*

 | Week | Topic | Reading |
 | :------- | :--------------:        | :--------------:        |